 Take a look at your therapy system to see if you can identify all the parts.

 How therapy works

 Your device produces a regulated flow of pressurized air at a setting that suits your particular needs.
-This consistent flow of air keeps your airways open so that you don’t stop breathing at night (or have an "apnoea").
+This consistent flow of air keeps your airways open so that you don’t stop breathing at night (or have an "apnea").

 The air travels through the tubing and is delivered to a mask that you wear around your nose and/or mouth, where you breathe it in.

-(Note: this is the general description of positive airway pressure for obstructive sleep apnoea (OSA).
+(Note: this is the general description of positive airway pressure for obstructive sleep apnea (OSA).
 The delivery is the same for other conditions but the aim is not only to keep the airway open.)

 Setting yourself up for success